-While Leonardo, Raphael and Donatello all have brown eyes Michelangelo has blue eyes.
-According to the film's director this was done to make Michelangelo seem a bit more innocent and younger than the other turtles.
+While Leonardo, Raphael, and Donatello all have brown eyes, Michelangelo has blue eyes.
+According to Writer and Director Kevin Munroe, this was done to make Michelangelo seem a bit more innocent and younger than the other turtles.

 During the fight between the Nightwatcher and the monster in the diner, at one point, a refrigerator falls on top of the monster and the music cuts out and the monster is heard making a whimpering noise.
-This was actually a mistake in the soundtrack, but when the filmmakers saw it, they couldn't stop laughing and left it in the film.
+This was actually a mistake in the soundtrack, but when the filmmakers saw it, they couldn't stop laughing, and left it in the movie.

-Jim Cummings is the only Teenage Mutant Ninja Turtles actor to make it into this movie since his first TMNT appearance in Teenage Mutant Ninja Turtles (1987), which he played Leatherhead, Genghis Frog, and the 1991 alternate of Shredder.
+Jim Cummings is the only Teenage Mutant Ninja Turtles actor to make it into this movie since his first TMNT appearance in Teenage Mutant Ninja Turtles (1987), which he played Leatherhead, Genghis Frog, and one of the occasional voice alternates for Shredder.

-During the first Nightwatcher scene, when the criminals are fleeing, one of the signs on the shops in the background spells out "monro" in hiragana, a Japanese writing system, which is most likely related to the writer and director Munroe.
+During the first Nightwatcher scene, when the criminals are fleeing, one of the signs on the shops in the background spells out "monro" in hiragana, a Japanese writing system, which is most likely related to Writer and Director Kevin Munroe.

-This is the only incarnation in the series out of all the TV Series and Movies (not including Saban's Ninja Turtles: The Next Mutation (1997)) to not have the name "Teenage Mutant Ninja Turtles", instead using the Initials, which fans usually intend to abbreviate/shorten the series as.
+This is the only incarnation in the franchise, out of all the television series and movies (not including Ninja Turtles: The Next Mutation (1997)) to not have the name "Teenage Mutant Ninja Turtles", instead using the initials, which fans usually use to shorten the name.

 The trivia items below may give away important plot points.

-The film is considered to some fans as a loose continuation of the original trilogy, ignoring the events of the TV series Saban's Ninja Turtles: The Next Mutation (1997), but is really set in its own universe.
-Towards the end of the film, several items are shown that reference the live action movies.
-These include: The Shredder's helmet and staff, a Foot Ninja Mask, the canister of ooze that mutated the turtles and Splinter (labelled TCRI instead of TGRI, though a crack is strategically placed to work either way), the Time Sceptre, Walker's hat, Lord Norinaga's helmet, and pieces of the suits of armour worn by the Turtles in the third film.
+This movie is considered by some fans as a loose continuation of the original trilogy, ignoring the events of the television series Ninja Turtles: The Next Mutation (1997), but is really set in its own universe.
+Towards the end of the movie, several items are shown that reference the live-action movies.
+These include: The Shredder's helmet and staff, a Foot Ninja Mask, the canister of ooze that mutated the turtles and Splinter (labelled TCRI instead of TGRI, though a crack is strategically placed to work either way), the Time Sceptre, Walker's hat, Lord Norinaga's helmet, and pieces of the suits of armor worn by the Turtles in Teenage Mutant Ninja Turtles III (1993).